 To find people with whom you share a school, type the school name into the search box or click on your school name in your Profile.

 If you know the recruiter’s name, simply type it into the search bar, and LinkedIn will show you the person’s Profile link.
 When you know the person’s name, you don’t need to be connected at any level to see their LinkedIn Profile.

 If you’re in the same LinkedIn Group(s), you can leverage that to send an invite.
 Or you can use InMail or a common connection for an introduction.
 It is important to state a little bit about you so that your invite does not seem too generic.

-For an invitation, I would simply say something along the lines of:
+For a LinkedIn invitation message to a recruiter, I would simply say something along the lines of: